Make way for innovation in the enterprise

 When I approach our clients and partners to implement an innovation program, one of the first signals I look for is healthy soil.
 What I mean by that is, what is in place to support innovation within the organization?
 How are resources, people, processes, and knowledge connected?
 Just as the mycelium colonies decompose organic matter, a sustainable innovation culture will be generative.
 You can take lessons learned from “failed” initiatives and compost them into valuable learnings or components.
 You can curate a rich environment in which seeds can sprout and fruit can grow and ripen.

-Now that we’re seemingly out of the pandemic storm, we’ve adjusted to a paradigm shift.
+Now that we’re out of the pandemic storm, we’ve adjusted to a paradigm shift.
 Research shows that for many organizations, productivity has not suffered with remote work, but innovation has.
 While Slack, Zoom, and online collaboration tools keep us focused and in constant communication, studies show that we’re working with fewer people under stressful conditions that can lead to burnout.
 It’s not enough to say that your organization is “doing innovation.”

 Innovation requires trust.
 To truly feel free to exchange ideas, people need the psychological safety that allows for vulnerability.
 We’ve found that introducing humor — from improv comedy sessions to silly board games — early in the creative process opens the mind for vigorous brainstorming.
 There’s scientific evidence behind this too — adding opportunities for laughter to your innovation teams and events can improve the outcome by as much as 37 percent¹.